Manual Therapy Southampton

 Manual therapy is a therapeutic and diagnostic method which, depending on the patient and his illness or ailments, may have a different course.
 Basically the therapist lays or seats the patient on the couch.
 The therapeutic treatment usually consists of quick and decisive movements, putting pressure on individual points on the spine.
 While doing this, you may hear the characteristic crunch noise, but this is not a symptom that should be alarming.
 This sound is caused by the displacement of the peripheral joints to their proper position.
 Effective manual therapy can be helpful for many people with musculoskeletal disorders.

-Indications for manual therapy
+Indications for Manual Therapy

 Manual therapy can be used for a variety of problems, especially pain related problems.
 This method of treatment brings measurable benefits, especially in pain related to the bones, spine, lumbar and other parts of the body.
 A manual therapist during rehabilitation and after an interview with the patient at that time helps in the treatment of muscle tension disorders in the pelvic area, pollakiuria, sciatica, migraines, as well as in correcting posture and the entire motor apparatus defects.
 Manual therapy is an extremely effective method that brings you quick pain relief.